Its-pedram/BotOfWar/README.md

  - ~~We were too tired to test the linux version.
 You can come back later.~~ (It works).

 ## Inspiration
-We decided to make BotOfWar because we were curious about game design especially in 3D since our last hackathon game, Call Of Corgi, was in 2D and we wanted to gain experience with Unity and 3D game design and make a bigger and longer game in general.
+We decided to make BotOfWar because we were curious about game design, especially in 3D, since our last hackathon game, Call Of Corgi, was in 2D.
+We wanted to gain experience with Unity and 3D game design and make a bigger and longer game in general.

 ## What it does
-Bot Of War, is a game where you need to find your way out of the city by fighting enemies.
-Along the way, there are many enemies to defeat and at the end there will be a boss battle.
+Bot Of War is a game where you need to find your way out of the city by fighting enemies.
+There are many enemies to defeat along the way, and there will be a boss battle in the end.

 ## How we built it
-Bot Of War was build using the Unity game engine and was designed with variety of publicly available 3D assets.
+Bot Of War was built using the Unity game engine and was designed with various publicly available 3D assets.
 The scripts were coded in C#.

 ## Challenges we ran into
 Due to the lack in game design and development experience across the team we faced the following challenges: